 We did a 2-hour rental, which was enough time for us to ride to the Lighthouse, hang out for an hour and ride back.
 For the two bikes with children’s seat, the rental cost was $27 and they do provide helmets if you need them.

 After all of our hard work biking through Sanibel Island it was time for lunch!
-We decided on The Island Cow, a cute little restaurant two minutes from the bike rental shop.
+We decided on The Island Cow, a cute little restaurant just two minutes from the bike rental shop.
 There are literally cows all over the restaurant, both inside and out and the girls were fascinated by the décor.
-We loved our appetizers; conch fritters and gator bites but our main courses were a little disappointing.

 We headed back to the hotel and the girls took a nap while us adults relaxed for a bit.
 When they woke up we headed to Zoomers Amusement Park and had such a fun night.
 Zoomers has go-karts for adults and kids, kiddie rides, mini golf, water boats and an arcade.